wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 For an independent WebJob, the same **Publish Web** wizard that is used for web projects appears, but with fewer settings available to change.

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
-No credit cards required; no commitments.

 ## <a id="nextsteps"></a>Next Steps

 This article has explained how to deploy WebJobs by using Visual Studio.
-For information about how to deploy Azure WebJobs from Visual Studio and by using a continuous delivery process, see [Azure WebJobs - Recommended Resources - Deployment](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/azure-webjobs-recommended-resources#deploying).
+For more information about how to deploy Azure WebJobs, see [Azure WebJobs - Recommended Resources - Deployment](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/azure-webjobs-recommended-resources#deploying).

-## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)